Li0k/learn_lang/README.md

 # learn_scala
-learn scala together follow qiangshen fall_death
+learn some language and some demo